Akira Miyawaki: India

-On 5 June 2019, World Environment Day, 550 trees of 40 native species were planted with this technique in a 160-square meter plot.
-The forest was named after Guru Nanak Dev, the founder of the Sikh religion.

 Since that same date, the Anarghyaa Foundation has created Miyawaki forests in rural areas of North Bangalore.
 The Anarghyaa Foundation will be creating mini-forests by planting lakh trees with the Miywaki method across Karnataka within the next year {which year?}.

 In December 2019, the Annapradokshana Charitable Trust turned unused space in government schools into mini-forests by adopting the Miyawaki system at the Nonankuppam Government Higher Secondary School and the Vivekananda Government Boys Higher Secondary School in Villianur, Pondicherry.

-In Feb 2022, 2000 saplings were planted under "Lungs of Ghaziabad" programme, using Miyawaki method, by Indian Oil Corporation Limited (IndianOil) under Corporate Social Responsibility (CSR) in association with Ghaziabad Nagar Nigam.